JetBrains/Qodana/topics/about-qodana.md

 ## Running Qodana

 You can run %product% locally in a standalone mode using a PC or a server.
-Alternatively, inspecting your code within a CI/CD pipeline means that you code will be inspected by %product% as part of a building and/or deployment process.
+Alternatively, inspecting your code within a CI/CD pipeline means that your code will be inspected by %product% as part of a building and/or deployment process.

 ## Qodana playground